freeCodeCamp/freeCodeCamp/guide/english/java/generics/index.md

 ```

 If you compile this code and then decompile it with a Java decompiler, you will get something like this.
-Notice that the decompiled code contains no trace of the type information present in the original source code.

 ```java
 import java.io.PrintStream;